ImWaynnee/transcription-root/README.md

      ```bash
      docker-compose up --build -d
      ```
-   - It might take a few minutes to start due to large python dependencies (pytorch).
+   - It might take a few minutes to start due to large Python dependencies (PyTorch).

+2. **Ensure services are running**:

+   - You will see `INFO:     Application startup complete.` in the backend container terminal.
+   - You will see `VITE v6.1.0  ready in XXX ms` in the frontend container terminal.

 ### Testing